CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 -
 **Tip**: In most cases results should be ranked by enrichment score because this score takes into account both the number of objects in the class of interest as well as the total number of objects in the group.

-If you have defined any groups or filters in your properties file, you will have the option to select them here for use in scoring.
+If you have defined any groups or filters, you will have the option to select them here for use in scoring.
 If no groups or filters are defined, the window will contain only the default group **Image** and the default filter **None**.